mrmrcoleman/autocon2_workshop/docs/4_Discovery_Reconciliation_Slurpit.md

 <img src="images/slurpit/device_schedule.png" alt="Slurpit Add Device" title="Slurpit Add Device" width="400" />

 Slurp'it will take a short while to discover information about our devices.
-Then you can view the discovered information by clicking on the new tab icon on each device, and navigating to the `Collected data` tab.
+Then you can view the discovered information by clicking on the hostname on each device, and navigating to the `Collected data` tab.
 Feel free to explore the data Slurp'it has discovered about our devices.
 For example, under the `Interfaces` tab we can see the following:

 <img src="images/slurpit/discovered_interfaces.png" alt="Slurpit Discovered Interfaces" title="Slurpit Discovered Interfaces" width="500" />